nuroX-global/.github/README.md

 [Learn more about organization defaults →](.github/README.md)

-## 🤝 Contributing
+## Contributing

-We welcome contributions from the community!
+We welcome contributions to our open specifications and tooling repositories.
 Please read our [Contributing Guidelines](CONTRIBUTING.md) to get started.

 ### Before You Start